 What is supply and demand?

-To put it in another way, when there is strong demand for goods or service, its price will rise, and when the demand fades, the price will retreat.
-On the flip side, when there is a lot of supply for the item, the price drops, and when the supply is low, the price might rise.
-This also applies to the financial markets, as the concept of supply and demand works the same way and can be used to determine the flow of price on the chart.
+The concept also applies to financial markets, as the concept of supply and demand works the same way and can be used to determine the flow of price on the chart.
 In other words, supply & demand zones put the economic theory into a trading strategy using price charts.

 In trading, most people confuse supply and demand zones as resistance and support areas where the price of an asset may slow down or reverse.
 While they’re similar to resistance and support lines at first glance, there are specific reasons why supply and demand zones are formed, which is what marks them out and makes them powerful.
 Using supply and demand in price action analysis and trading helps the trader understand the flow of market action and what the smart money is up to.